-For the purpose of complying with 473 (3) of the Local Government Act and to meet the commitments under the CAC, the Regional District of Bulkley-Nechako accepts the following provincial GHG reduction targets as the Regional District's visionary target.
+To comply with Section 473 (3) of the Local Government Act and to meet the commitments under the CAC, the Regional District of Bulkley-Nechako accepts the following provincial GHG reduction targets as the Regional District's visionary target.

-- By 2030, the Province will reduce its GHG emissions by 40 per cent, compared to 2007 levels. - By 2040, the Province will reduce its GHG emissions by 60 per cent, compared to 2007 levels. - By 2050, the Province will reduce its GHG emissions by 80 per cent, compared to 2007 levels.
+- By 2030, the Province will reduce its GHG emissions by 40 per cent, compared to 2007 levels - By 2040, the Province will reduce its GHG emissions by 60 per cent, compared to 2007 levels. - By 2050, the Province will reduce its GHG emissions by 80 per cent, compared to 2007 levels.